Pricing Power

 Like the earth only orbits the sun for a finite amount of time, entropy makes sure that all moats have an expiration date.
 Recent research has found that the time the average company can sustain excess returns is shrinking.
 Moats are shorter-lived.
 It’s a phenomenon that’s not only attributed to high technology but is evident across a wide range of industries.
 Of course, the main reason is that technology has permeated pretty much every industry which has sparked a greater pace of innovation across the board.
 This begs the question: Are moats actually lazy, passive strategies that shun innovation?
 As Elon Musk once said in a quarterly earnings call: “I think moats are lame.
 If your only defense against invading armies is a moat, you will not last long.
 What matters is the pace of innovation—that is the fundamental determinant of competitiveness.”

 But Musk’s claim isn’t anything new.
 Like the old David vs Goliath narrative, behemoths have always been attacked and overtaken by upstarts.
-The only thing harder than building a moat is not losing it when you have one.
+The next-hardest thing after building a moat is not losing it when you have one.
 Oftentimes, poor strategic decisions or mismanagement are blamed when a moat is filled with sand, but there are other mental models, including game theory, that may help explain why moats die even in the midst of management’s best intentions.

 In “The Innovator’s Dilemma”, Clayton Christensen distinguished between sustaining and disruptive innovations.
 Sustaining innovations foster product improvement and operate within a defined value prop.
 It’s about continually improving the company’s current value proposition, always providing more value to the customer than they pay for.
 Disruptive innovations, on the other hand, approach the same market with a different value proposition.
 They are divided into two types: low-end and new-market.
 A low-end disruptor offers a product that already exists but at a lower cost or with greater convenience, though typically inferior (think Southwest).
 A new-market disruptor, on the other hand, appeals to customers who weren’t even part of the incumbent’s main customer pool (think Uber).